stain/worldcupbingo/README.md

 # Authenticity

-To verify that players have not printed their own card with more favourable teams, you are advised to keep a copy of the generated HTML and make not of the mapping between the *Board ID* and the player.
+To verify that players have not printed their own card with more favourable teams, you are advised to keep a copy of the generated HTML and make note of the mapping between the *Board ID* and the player.
+If you generate multiple cards, the first page will contain a list of the board IDs for this purpose.

-The Board ID is generated as a SHA-1 hash of the alphabetically sorted list of teams on the board (as UTF-8), separated with newlines (`\n`).
+The Board ID is generated as a SHA-1 hash of the alphabetically sorted list of teams on the board (as UTF-8), with trailing newlines (`\n`).

 # Authors and license